Doctor of Occupational Therapy (entry-level)

 Students must complete Level II Fieldwork and doctoral capstone and practicum requirements within 24 months following completion of the didactic portion of the program.

 Institutional Accreditation: Boston University is accredited by the New England Association of Schools and Colleges, Inc. The University was most recently granted continuing accreditation in October 2009.

-Graduation Rates: The total number of graduates from the Boston University Occupational Therapy master’s degree program during the three-year period of 2015–2017 was 150, with an overall graduation rate of 98%.
+Graduation Rates: The total number of graduates from the Boston University Occupational Therapy doctoral degree program in 2019 was 29, with an overall graduation rate of 100%.